slip the letter i in the slit

 - Read the text again, fading support.

 Write the target letter

-- Write the uppercase I and lowercase i on the whiteboard then have the children name the letter and practice writing it in the air with their finger.
+- Write the uppercase I and lowercase i on the whiteboard, then have the children name the letter and practice writing it in the air with their fingers.

 - Give each child a whiteboard and have them write words from dictation, changing one or two letters each time to make a new word: